nreddy-hub/FastAPIHomeWifiQR/AWS_SQS_LAMBDA_GUIDE.md

 ---

-**:ship: Integration Complete!** Your WiFi QR Generator now sends events to SQS for asynchronous processing!
+**:tada: Integration Complete!** Your WiFi QR Generator now sends events to SQS for asynchronous processing!